build-on-aws/content/tutorials/practical-cloud-guide/understanding-identity-and-access-management-iam-from-the-ground-up/index.md

 Users can belong to a **group** , which is a logical set of users.
 For example, you can set up a billing group for your accounting department so they can monitor cost and usage.
 Groups simplify managing permissions for a set of users.

-**Roles** are identities with specific permissions, but they are not associated with a user.
+Roles are identities with specific permissions, but they are not associated with a user.
 Roles are temporary and can be assumed by a user to perform a task.
 A common use for roles is cross-account access where another user is given access to resources in your account.
 For example, you are the database administrator but an engineer on the operations team needs to restore a database from a back up.
-They can assume a database administrator role with access to backups in an AWS S3 bucket and restore the database with the back up.
+They can assume a database administrator role with access to backups in an S3 bucket and restore the database with the backup.

 ![Relationship between AWS identities and policies](./images/identities.jpg)